How to Make an App - 5 Fundamental Steps7 mins read

 Just a small reminder: Be sure that your product/project has a clear value proposition.

 Long term vision

-First, is necessary to write down your long term vision.
-This is a general direction helping you to choose the right technologies for development.
-Also, thanks to that, you will know how many dev teams you will need in the long term and what type: iOS, Android or Web development team or all of them?
+First, it's necessary to write down your long term vision.
+This general direction helping you to choose the right technologies for development.
+Also, thanks to that, you will know how many dev teams you will need in the long term and what skills they should have.
+Will you need an iOS, Android or Web development team or all of them?

 It's important to have a plan for the functionalities and tools that you want your website or app to include, but these should be prioritized into pre-MVP and post-MVP sprints.

 During the creation of the middle term vision, you should take into consideration three main things: